Algebraic models for classifying spaces of fibrations: Case studies

 \subsection{A counterexample}

 In all the examples discussed so far, the space \(X\) was always formal, the group $\piaut{X_\Q}$ was reductive (hence equal to $R(X)$) and isomorphic to the group of algebra automorphisms of $H^*(X;\Q)$, the group $\Gamma(X)$ was the group of automorphisms of $H_*(X;\Q)$ that are induced by a self-homotopy equivalence of $X$, and the dg Lie algebra $\lie g(X)$ was formal.
 In this section, we will discuss an example of a space $X$ that has none of these properties.
-This example is taken from \cite[Example~6.7]{gtht00}.
+In fact, $X$ will be the space that is discussed in \cite[Example~6.7]{gtht00}.

 Let \(X\) be the space \(F \times K(\Z, 3) \times K(\Z, 6)\), where \(F\) is the homotopy fiber of the cup product

 This is evidently a finite Postnikov section with finitely generated homotopy groups, and its Sullivan model is the cdga